The Fool

 Expect financial gains by being open to new opportunities, or by looking at old problems in new ways.
 Calculated risks in new ventures will pay off.

-Avoid impulsive behaviour and any failure to consider consequences.
+Avoid impulsive behavior and any failure to consider consequences.
 A lack of planning for the future (or ignoring obvious pitfalls) may be your undoing.

 Do your homework and look carefully before you leap!